Crema, Lombardy: Transport

 Crema is served by a railway station on the Treviglio–Cremona railway, with regional trains.

 There were three national roads connecting the city: SS 415 to Milan and Cremona; SS 591 to Piacenza and Bergamo; and SS 235 to Brescia and Pavia.
 The nearest motorway exits are the one of Lodi-Pieve Fissiraga, on the Autostrada A1 and the one of Romano di Lombardia on the Autostrada A35 - BreBeMi, opened in July 2014.

 In popular culture

 The film Call Me by Your Name (2017) was shot primarily in Crema.
 Several historical locations in the surrounding streets in Crema and Pandino were chosen during production, including the Crema Cathedral.

-Municipal Government
+Administration

 Since local government political reorganization in 1993, Crema has been governed by the City Council of Crema.
-Voters elect directly the councilors and the Mayor of Crema every five years.
+Voters elect directly the councilors and the mayor of Crema every five years.

-The current Mayor of Crema is Fabio Bergamaschi (PD), elected on 26 June 2022 with 58% of votes.
+The current mayor of Crema is Fabio Bergamaschi (PD), elected on 26 June 2022 with 58% of votes.

 This is a list of the mayors of Crema since 1993: